Our Council

 “our planet’s wildlife populations have now plummeted by 68% since 1970.”

 In 2019, Glastonbury Town Council declared a climate emergency, and pledged to be carbon neutral by 2030.
 The next year, the UK was the first country to pass laws to make sure that the country reaches net zero by 2050.
-This will mean big changes to the way we live.
-At the same time, our daily lives have been completely disrupted by a virus, as the damage to nature and other difficulties caused by climate change come closer to our door.
+This will require big changes to the way we live.
+We have already felt the disruption of a global pandemic and extreme weather events.
+With Somerset on the front line of UK climate impacts, disruption is likely to increase, casing damage to the natural world, resource shortages, geopolitical tensions, extreme weather, and other difficulties as climate change comes closer to our door.

 This time offers us a new chance to change how we live and work.
 We can choose to do whatever we can with wisdom, and with kindness for each other, and for nature.